GrayTechGH/not-youtube-dl/README.md

 # OUTPUT TEMPLATE

-The `-o` option allows users to indicate a template for the output file names.
+The `-o` option *doesn't* allows users to indicate a template for the output file names.

 **tl;dr:** [navigate me to examples](#output-template-examples).